Photo courtesy of Julian Marsh, Nottinghamshire, England

 A mid-range model that was based on a 10" speaker.
 Two input sockets for high and low impedance, each with their own volume control, and a shared tone control.
 A rather prominent voltage selector which also serves as the on-off switch for the amp!
 Valves: 1 x ECC83; 1 x 12AX7; 2 x EL84 (?) giving a rated output of 8 watts (peak 10 watts).

-Three inputs (two high and one low impedance), with a volume control
+Three inputs (two high and one low impedance), with a

-speaker grill.
-The valves originally fitted to these amps were 3 x 12AX7; 2 x PL82; 1 x
+deco speaker grill.
+The valves originally fitted to these amps were 3 x 12AX7; 2

-PY82 rectifier, although it can be seen from some of the examples below that
+x PL82; 1 x PY82 rectifier, although it can be seen from some of the examples

 12" Goodmans Audiom 60.

 A PA system that was designed for portability.
 The amplifier section was stored inside the two speaker cabinets, which themselves clipped together to make one compact unit for transportation.
+Designed to run on either AC and DC.
+These RSA-made amps were also marketed by the Dallas company under the Ridgmount trade-name.

 Over the years there seems to have been a two input version ( Valves - 3 x KTZ63; 2 x KT33C; 2 x U31) and a three input version ( Valves - 3 x 12AX7; 2 x PL82; 1 x PY82 rectifier).
+Versions of this amp included AC, AC/DC, and 12volt DC battery powered.